-- Certain courses taught at the high school campus, which may include courses termed dual credit, Advanced Placement (AP), International Baccalaureate (IB), or college preparatory; - Enrollment in AP or dual credit courses through the Texas Virtual School Network (TXVSN); - Enrollment in courses taught in conjunction and in partnership with Del Mar College, which may be offered on or off campus; and - Enrollment in courses taught at other colleges or universities.
+- Certain courses taught at the high school campus, which may include courses termed dual credit, Advanced Placement (AP), International Baccalaureate (IB), or college preparatory; - Enrollment in AP or dual credit courses through the Texas Virtual School Network (TXVSN); - Enrollment in courses taught in conjunction and in partnership with Grayson College which may be offered on or off campus; and - Enrollment in courses taught at other colleges or universities.

-Enrollment in these programs is based on eligibility criteria from Del Mar College.
+Enrollment in these programs is based on College course enrollment requirements.

 A student may be eligible for subsidies based on financial need for AP or IB exam fees.
-See Fees (All Grade Levels) on page 58 for more information.
+See Fees (All Grade Levels) on page 57 for more information.

 A student may also earn college credit for certain Career and Technical Education (CTE) courses.
-See Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Grade Levels Only) on page 35 for information on CTE and other work-based programs.
+See Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Grade Levels Only) on page 34 for information on CTE and other work-based programs.